trufnetwork/sdk-go/docs/api-reference.md

 - Batch processing where data consistency is acceptable

 **Cache Behavior:**
-- Cache keys include all query parameters (DataProvider, StreamId, From, To, FrozenAt, BaseDate)
-- Cache TTL is configurable server-side
+- Cache is pre-configured for specific streams by node operators
-- Cache invalidation occurs when new data is inserted
+- No automatic invalidation when new data arrives - cache refreshes periodically based on operator configuration
+- When `FrozenAt` or `BaseDate` parameters are specified, cache is bypassed
-- Cache statistics are returned with every query
+- Cache date is returned allowing users to determine acceptable data freshness
+- Users can contact node operators for additional cached streams or host their own node

 **Performance Tips:**
 ```go